Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Experiments

-\textbf{Memory Cost.} Our PPI-NO is more costly than standard NO since we need to train an additional ``pseudo'' physics network $\phi$ along with the NO model.
+\textbf{Memory and Time Cost.} Our PPI-NO is more costly than standard NO since we need to train an additional ``pseudo'' physics network $\phi$ along with the NO model.
 However, the network $\phi$ is small as compared to the NO component --- $\phi$ is simply a pixel-wise MLP coupled with one convolution filter, resulting in a marginal increase in memory cost.
-Appendix Table~\ref{tb:paracounts} shows the parameter count of FNO, DONet and their pseudo-physics-informed version.
+Table~\ref{tb:paracounts} shows the parameter count of FNO, DONet and their pseudo-physics-informed versions.
 On average, PPI-FNO increases the number of parameters over FNO by 1.29\% while PPI-DONet over DONet by 1.89\%.
+In terms of training time, the alternating optimization between the solution operator and the pseudo-physics surrogate is by design: it allows the two components to co-evolve, but introduces extra wall-clock time relative to single-network baselines.
+The cost grows approximately linearly with the number of alternations (and the per-iteration epoch budget).
+In return, we observe consistent accuracy gains in the low-data regime.
+To make the computational overhead transparent, we report end-to-end wall-clock times on the Darcy flow and Poisson benchmarks in Table~\ref{tb:time}; all measurements are obtained on a Linux workstation equipped with an NVIDIA GeForce RTX 4090 (24 GB).